 Series -- A single cache is great, but sometimes a series of related caches take the experience to the next level.

 Overall -- This category goes to your top pick for best cache.

-Certificates will be awarded at the events to the winners of each category, with a plaque being awarded to the overall winner.
+Certificates will be awarded at the events to the winners of each category, with an award to the overall winner in the province.
 Each winner will then pick a prize from the prize table.
 Anyone with two or more categories won will have the first pick (however only one pick) from the selection of prizes with the remaining items becoming door prizes for event attendees.

 How do I enter my cache in the Blitz?